polarityio/ldap/README.md

 ### User Email Search Attribute

-*Admin Only Setting*

-The user attribute that will be used to compare against the email address being looked up (i.e., this attribute should be the user's email address).
-This attribute defaults to `userPrincipalName`.
-This setting must be configured as an **admin-only setting** (i.e., each user cannot set their own value).

-### Custom User Email Search Attribute

-*Admin Only Setting*

-A custom attribute to set that will be used to compare against the email address being looked up.
-This option should be used if the email attribute in your LDAP system is not provided as an option in the above `User Email Search Attribute` dropdown list.
-This option can be left blank.
+The search attribute for user objects (case sensitive).
+This attribute should be an email address and will be compared against the email address being looked up.
+Typical values are `userPrincipalName`, `disintguishedName`, `sAMAccountName`, and `mail`.

 ### Summary User Attributes